 In September 2006, the Financial Accounting Standards Board, or FASB, issued SFAS No. 157, Fair Value Measurements, or SFAS 157.
-SFAS 157 defines fair value, establishes a framework for measuring fair value and requires enhanced disclosures about fair value of their financial instruments according to a fair value hierarchy (i.e., levels 1, 2, and 3, as defined).
+SFAS 157 defines fair value, establishes a framework for measuring fair value and requires enhanced disclosures about fair value measurements.
+SFAS 157 requires companies to disclose the fair value of their financial instruments according to a fair value hierarchy (i.e., levels 1, 2, and 3, as defined).
 Additionally, companies are required to provide enhanced disclosure regarding instruments in the level 3 category (which require significant management judgment), including a reconciliation of the beginning and ending balances separately for each major category of assets and liabilities.
-The Company does not believe that the adoption of SFAS 157 will have a significant impact on the manner in which it estimates fair value, but expects that adoption will increase footnote disclosure to comply with SFAS 157 disclosure requirements for financial statements issued after January 1, 2008.
+SFAS 157 was adopted by the Company on January 1, 2008.
+SFAS 157 did not significantly impact the manner in which management estimates fair value, but it required additional disclosures, which are included in Note 5.